blackflux/node-tdd/README.md

 Type: `object`

-Can be called to interact with the currently captured console logs.
+Can be called to interact with the currently captured logs.
 Exposes the following functions:
-- `get(level = null)`:  Returns array of recorded console logs.
-Can be restricted to level by passing one of `log`, `info`, `error`, `warn`.
+- `get(level = null)`:  Returns array of recorded logs.
+Can be restricted by passing in the log level.
 - `reset()`: Reset currently captured logs
-- `verbose(flag: boolean)`: Set verbosity mode of capture
+- `verbose(flag: boolean)`: Set verbosity mode of capture (if the original logger function is called)

  Only available when `recordConsole` is set.